Using Docker Compose π³β

 go mod download

-We will be using Docker Compose to run the application as well as Postgres on Docker container.
+We will be using Docker Compose to run both the application and Postgres inside Docker containers.

 Fire up the application and Postgres instance with Keploy.
 Keep an eye on the two key flags: